For your comfort, the entire yacht is just for you and your chosen companion/s (plus crew) – nobody else!

 Enhance your private Bosphorus tour on Zoe Yacht with a range of options (costs extra Euro/TL per person) including meals, drinks, snacks, cakes and flowers or a English-language tour guide available during online booking.

-We have a fleet of reputable motor-boats in Istanbul ready to offer you for all occasions and group sizes.
+We have a fleet of reliable motor-boats in Istanbul ready to offer you for all occasions and group sizes.

 How Many People Are You?